 - hard evidence of your bona fide status

-- police certificates, or other documents, from any country where you lived a significant amount of time, which will cover the INZ’s good character requirement
+- police certificates, or other documents, from any country where you lived a significant amount of time; this will cover the INZ’s good character requirement

 - a medical practitioner’s opinion of your acceptable health standard

-Needless to say, if you are required by law to undergo professional registration to practice in your occupation, your case officer will need to see some documentation confirming you have been, or are eligible and going to be, registered, albeit it may be only a matter of time before you complete it.
+Needless to say, you may be required by law to undergo professional registration to practice in your occupation.
+In this case, your case officer will need to see some more evidence.
+Namely, documentation confirming you have been, or are eligible and going to be, registered.
+On a brighter side, It may be only a matter of time before you complete it.